Ajith Kumar: 2010–2019

 Following a year of production, Ajith's Aasal, released in February 2010, taking a grand opening at the box office.
-The film, which also featured Ajith in dual roles, also failed at the box office despite bigger expectations.
+The film, which also featured Ajith in a dual role, also failed at the box office despite bigger expectations.

 After a second foray into motor racing, Ajith signed a film directed by Venkat Prabhu, titled Mankatha, which notably became his 50th project.
 The film featured him in a full-length negative role as Vinayak Mahadevan, a suspended police officer with a lust for money.
 His performance and his decision to portray a character with negative shade, breaking the stereotype hero image in Tamil cinema, were lauded by critics, with reviewers from Sify and Rediff terming the film as an "out and out Ajith film" that worked "only because of Ajith".
 Heaping praise on the actor's performance, the former noted that he "rocks as the man with ice in his veins as the mean and diabolic cop" and that he played "the emotionless bad man, to perfection", while the latter wrote that practically "he carried the whole film on his capable shoulders".
 Mankatha emerged as a commercial success and earned him his seventh nomination for the Filmfare Award for Best Actor – Tamil.

 Ajith then starred in Billa II, a sequel to his 2007 film Billa, which released on 13 July 2012.
 Reviewers appreciated Ajith's on-screen presence and stunts but blamed him for the choice of story and the director.
 Eventually, the film performed poorly at the box office.

 He starred in Vishnuvardhan's Arrambam, alongside Arya, Nayantara and Taapsee Pannu, which was released on 31 October, and earned positive reviews from both critics and audience.
 Arrambam earned him his eighth nomination for the Filmfare Award for Best Actor – Tamil.
 His next film was Veeram, directed by Siva and co-starring Tamannaah, which was released on Pongal 2014, which also earned positive reviews from critics.
 Ajith's next film was Yennai Arindhaal, with Gautham Vasudev Menon as director.
 Ajith's performance as a cop was widely praised with a critic calling it "Ajith's best since Kandukondain Kandukondain".
 Both Veeram and Yennai Arindhaal earned him his ninth and tenth nominations for the Filmfare Award for Best Actor – Tamil.
 Ajith worked with Siva again in Vedalam (2015), in which critics praised his performance.
 His latest project is Vivegam which received mixed-to-negative reviews with critics citing illogical scenes and average screenplay.
 His next release, Viswasam, was released on Pongal festival of 2019.
 Ajith later starred in Nerkonda Paarvai, remake of the Hindi film, Pink (2016), which was released in the same year.